boolean-function-benchmarks/benchmarks/README.md

-#### The evaluation methdology of the cryptographic benchmarks which are not represented as truth tables can be found here:
+#### The evaluation technique of the cryptographic benchmarks which are not represented as truth tables can be found here:

 https://github.com/boolean-function-benchmarks/evaluation/tree/main/crypto